 For people with type 2 diabetes, goat cheese may be the healthiest cheese option.
-It offers vitamins A, B2, B12, D, calcium, iron, phosphorus, and potassium and has 102 calories and 6 grams of protein per ounce.
+It offers vitamins A, B2, B12, and D, calcium, iron, phosphorus, and potassium, and has 102 calories and 6 grams of protein per ounce.

 By 2029, cheddar cheese is expected to be one of the most popular cheeses in the world, with a CAGR of around 3%.
 Because of its adaptability and diversity of flavor, it is a popular dish.

 Per ounce, cheddar cheese has 115 calories and 6 grams of protein.
 Artificial flavors and colors in cheddar cheeses should be avoided because they may harm individuals with type 2 diabetes.
 B vitamins, vitamin A, and calcium are all found in natural cheddar cheese, which is generally off-white.
 It may be utilized in a broad range of dishes.
 However, it should only be consumed in moderation.

 Mozzarella is the most commonly eaten Cheese in the United States and is used in various Italian meals.
 Just 85 calories and 6.3 grams of protein are in an ounce of food.
 In addition, mozzarella has probiotics, vitamin A, and minerals in the same way that feta cheese does.
 Because of its protein, calories, vitamins, and minerals, as well as its low sodium content, it is especially beneficial for individuals with type 2 diabetes.

 #7 Provolone Cheese